top of page

 Overdose Preparedness In Schools = YOUNG LIVES SAVED

 In 2021, fentanyls were identified in 77.14% of adolescent overdose deaths*.
-Opioid overdoses continue to rise, especially among young adults.
+Opioid overdoses continue to rise, especially among young people.

 Getting naloxone and training staff are solid first steps.